 Ophthalmology research in Bristol is committed to providing a first class environment in which health care, education, clinical and laboratory research can be conducted simultaneously.
-Research is focussed on improvements in future health care that rely heavily on the implementation of basic science advances and the transfer of laboratory acquired knowledge to the clinic.
+Research is focused on improvements in future health care that rely heavily on the implementation of basic science advances and the transfer of laboratory acquired knowledge to the clinic.

 Bristol’s core laboratory-based research groups have the expertise to broaden investigations into ocular inflammatory diseases, retinal neovascularisation and angiogenesis, corneal transplant rejection, retinal stem cells, inherited genetic disorders and understanding the maintenance of health of the ocular surface and cornea.
 These diverse themes draw on common state-of-the-art facilities (including the UK’s largest corneal and ocular tissue bank) and benefit from wide scientific collaboration, not only within the University of Bristol, but also nationally and internationally.

 Bristol also has parallel applied health-care research programmes for the development of improved health service delivery pathways, the assessment of vision-related quality of life, determining the evidence base for ocular therapies, as well as studying visual development in children.